borgwang/tinynn/examples/nn_paint/README.md

-Use a fully-connected neural network to mimic a image.
+## NN painting
-The input to the network is the coordinate of pixels of the image i.e. (x, y) and the ground true label is the corresponding RGB of that pixel.
+Mimic a picture using a fully-connected neural.
+The input to the network are the coordinate of pixels of the image i.e. (x, y) and the ground true label is the corresponding RGB of that pixel.

-Basically it's a simple regression task which the neural network tries to learning the mapping between coordinate and RGB value of a specify image.
-The result shows some kind of 'smooth' effect.
+Basically it's a regression task which neural network tries to learn the mapping between coordinate and RGB value of a specify picture.
+The result shows some kind of blurry effect.

 ## Example
 Origin picture
 <img src="https://github.com/borgwang/toys/raw/master/nn_paint/res/origin.jpg" width = "256" height = "160" alt="origin" align=center />

 Painting